campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">At its best, Xenoblade Chronicles 3 hits incredibly hard.</span>
 </div>

-That's not to say it's *all* doom and gloom, though. *Xenoblade Chronicles 3* smartly intersperses brief moments of levity in between its heavier moments, allowing players to catch their breath before diving back into it Aionios' harsh and desperate waters.
+That's not to say it's *all* doom and gloom, though. *Xenoblade Chronicles 3* smartly intersperses brief moments of levity between its heavier moments, allowing players to catch their breath before diving back into Aionios' harsh and desperate waters.
 But again, unlike *Xenoblde Chronicles 2*, these moments don't feel out of place in an epic sci-fi adventure, and don't resort to tired anime cliches in an attempt to connect with an audience.

 Instead, these moments in *Xenoblade Chronicles 3* are a little more grounded and mature, a little more tender and thoughtful.
 They lend humanity to the game's characters, who are simply trying to make light of a terrible existence.